bk1285/rpi_wordclock/doc/doc_general_considerations.rst

   * Think about the name of this plugin: E.g. `new_stuff`
   * Add a new folder `new_stuff` to the folder wordclock_plugins

     * Create a plugin.py-file with a class `plugin`, which has at least the following functions implemented:

       * __init__(self, config): You can use the config-object to pass data from the config-file for initialization purposes
       * run(): Run the actual plugin

+  * For the actual implementation, you can access the provided methods of the class `wordclock_display`
+    * If necessary you might extend it... ;)

   * Add an icon (with resolution 11x10 pixel) for the new plugin to the directory wordclock_plugins/`new_stuff`/icons/11x10/`logo.png`